-The California College Promise Program: Some, but not all colleges, offer this program.
-Program services and eligibility criteria vary across campuses, however, at a minimum, students must be full-time (12+ units), first-time students who are CA residents or meet AB 540 criteria.
-Many colleges that offer this program waive tuition fees and also offer additional supportive services for eligible students.
+The California College Promise: Some, but not all colleges, waive enrollment fees for all first-time, full-time students who do not qualify for the CA College Promise Grant.
+Many colleges also offer additional supportive services for eligible students.
 Contact your college to learn more.